Do handymen need business insurance?

 We offer low-cost workers’ compensation.

 We offer a minimum premium workers’ comp policy, which is inexpensive.
-We also have affordable solutions for one-person LLCs.
+This product is designed for handymen with no employees.

 If you have employees, your workers’ comp rate will be a bit higher.
 Still, we work with the top national workers’ compensation carriers, and they specialize in working with handymen.
 So, we can guarantee you’re getting a good deal.